ekhtan/INSTAGRESS_project/README.md

 1. Alignment of reads using bwa
 -------------------------------

-Raw reads were interleaved, filtered and shortened to 50bp (reason for this is that we get better mapping than 150bp reads).
+Raw reads were interleaved, filtered and shortened to 50bp.

 Aligned by using bwa-do-all on a database that has the TAIR10 reference genome as well as the T-DNA insert sequence from pCAMBIA.

-*Pairs were mapped as single reads 50bp for this analysis.
-This is important because bwa's paired-end function with salvage does not consider mis-mapping due to 'Far Pairs' and in our experience, longer reads that span unique junctions prevent proper mapping resulting in fewer informative reads (see below).
+*Pairs were mapped as single reads for this analysis.
+This is important because bwa's paired-end function with salvage does not consider mis-mapping due to 'Far Pairs' and in our experience, and using longer reads that span unique junctions prevent proper mapping resulting in fewer informative reads (see data below).

         bwa-doall-vModules-current.py -d ~ekhtan/INSTAGRESS/genomes/combined_pCAMBIA_TAIR10.fa -O -t 16